octo-sts/app/README.md

 Our release cadence at this moment is set to when is needed, meaning if we have a bug fix or a new feature we will might make a new release.

+### Best Practices

+To ensure secure and effective use of octo-sts, follow these recommended practices:

+#### Repository Security

+- **Enable branch protection**: Configure branch protection rules on your main/default branch to prevent direct commits and require pull request reviews before merging changes.
+This prevents OctoSTS clients from bypassing security controls by directly merging changes to main without review.

+- **Restrict who can approve pull requests**: Limit pull request approval permissions to trusted team members or repository administrators.

+### Trust Policy Management

+- **Principle of least privilege**: Grant only the minimum permissions necessary for your workloads to function.
+Start with read-only permissions and add write permissions only when required.

+- **Scope policies narrowly**: Create specific trust policies for different workloads rather than using broad, catch-all policies.

+- **Regular policy reviews**: Periodically review and audit your trust policies (`.github/chainguard/*.sts.yaml`) to ensure they still align with your security requirements.

+- **Use specific subject matching**: Prefer exact subject matches over broad patterns when possible.
+For example, use `repo:org/repo:ref:refs/heads/main` instead of `repo:org/repo:.*`.

+#### Token Management

+- **Rotate regularly**: While octo-sts tokens are short-lived, ensure your OIDC token sources (like GitHub Actions) are properly configured and rotated according to best practices.

+- **Secure OIDC token handling**: Ensure your workloads properly secure and handle OIDC tokens before exchanging them with octo-sts.

 ### Permission updates